Skip to main navigation Skip to main content

 3 min read

 In February 2025, North and Far North Queensland experienced extended intense rainfall, which resulted in devastating flooding.
-Many households were forced to evacuate, electricity outages were widespread, many roads were cut, and there was extensive damage to businesses and public infrastructure.
+Many households were forced to evacuate, electricity outages were widespread, roads were cut, and there was extensive damage to businesses and public infrastructure.

 A number of local government areas (LGAs) were impacted, with the communities of Ingham, Cardwell and Townsville particularly affected.
-Hundreds of homes were inundated, and people and families impacted faced the daunting task of repairing their damaged homes and replacing their possession.
+Hundreds of homes were inundated, and people and families impacted faced the daunting task of repairing their damaged homes and replacing their possessions.

 How your generosity is making an impact